Specifications

 320 HBW (34 HRC) to EN ISO 15614 standard practice.
 Higher HAZ hardness indicates inadequate PWHT and risks hydrogen embrittlement or stress-corrosion cracking in service.

-Q. Which hardness test method is standard for 21CrMoV5-7?
+Q. Which hardness test method is standard?

-Q. Does hardness change with elevated-temperature service?
+Q. Does hardness change with long-term elevated-temperature service?